Skip to content

 • sales agreements.

-• the full name and address of the new owner;
+• include the full name and address of the new owner(s);

-• your name or signature and your position as the current owner (if there is more than one owner, you should include signatures of all co-owners.
-If a co-owner is not part of the transaction, they must provide their consent);
+If there is more than one owner, you should include the signatures of all co-owners.
+If a co-owner is not part of the transaction, they must provide their consent.

 Transfer of International Trade Marks

-• whether the new owner has the necessary connection with the designated regions or countries.
+• evidence of the new owner’s necessary connection with the designated regions or countries.

 Assignment vs Licensing

-The trade mark becomes the personal property of the new owner, and they can use the mark to distinguish their goods and services.
-Once you transfer the ownership, you will no longer have any legal rights to use the trade mark.
+Assignment is the process of transferring ownership of your trade mark to a new owner.
+Through assignment, the trade mark becomes the personal property of the new owner.
+They can then use the mark to distinguish their goods and services.
+It is important to note that once you transfer ownership, you no longer have legal rights to use the trade mark.

-On the other hand, a licence grants another party the right to use and exploit your trade mark based on conditions that you both have agreed.
-You still own the trade mark, but grant permission to another business or individual to use it.
-You can license your trade mark by using an IP License Agreement.
+On the other hand, licensing grants another party the right to use and exploit your trade mark based on mutually agreed conditions.
+With licensing, you retain ownership of the trade mark while granting permission to another business or individual to use it.
+This arrangement is typically formalised through an IP License Agreement.

 Key Takeaways